Saint Basil The Great

-Many things are said and written about the great Cappadocian Father of the 4th century St. Basil the Great of Caesarea.
-In St. Basil the Great, we find the consummate theologian, liturgical scholar, ascetic and evangelist of the Faith.
-Too often, however, one more aspect of Basil is left overlooked and that is Basil as the first great Christian philanthropist.
+Many things have been said and written about the great Cappadocian Bishop of the 4th century St. Basil the Great of Caesarea.
+Within St. Basil the Great, we find the ultimate theologian, liturgical scholar, ascetic and evangelist of the Faith.
+Too often, however, one more important aspect of St. Basil is left overlooked and that is St. Basil as the first great Christian philanthropist.

 It is with this focus on St. Basil’s care, concern and heart for the poor, the underprivileged, the sick, the unemployed, the homeless and disenfranchised that marks the level of profound theological reflection and insight that St. Basil exudes in his writings.

 Let’s examine the context of the world in which St. Basil was born and matured in the Christian Faith, so that we may better understand his notion of philanthropy.
 St. Basil was born into a wealthy established noble Greek Christian family in the city of Pontus in Asia Minor (modern-day Turkey) in the year 330 A.D.
 By this time, nearly two decades had passed since Emperor Constantine’s Edict of Milan; which legalised Christianity in the Roman Empire.
 It was not long after this that Christianity would become the official religion of the Roman Empire.